mlaursen/react-md/packages/tooltip/README.md

 ```

 Since tooltips are based off of `aria-describedby` and `MagicTooltip`s are rendered in a separate DOM element, `MagicTooltip`s *do not* have to be direct children of the container element.

+> Note: Even though it is possible to put the `MagicTooltip` anywhere in the DOM, it is still considered _best practice_ to have the `MagicTooltip` as a direct descendant/child of the container
+for logical grouping and sanity.

 ```jsx
 const Example = () => (